gkz/LiveScript/README.md

 ## Changelog

 ### 0.7.0
-- Caught up node.js 0.6.x.
+- Caught up Node.js 0.6.x.
 - `!` against function/backcall now suppresses its auto-return.
-- `superclass` now points to the function `class extends`.
+- `superclass` now points to the constructor that the `class extends`.
 - `super` now relies solely on `superclass` rather than requiring special forms like `C::m = ->`.
 - `of` no longer delegates to `Array::indexOf`, making it consistent with `for`-`of` behavior.
 - Inline implicit objects now close at newline or `if`/`for`/`while`/`until`.
-- --print no longer implies --compile.
+- `--print` no longer implies `--compile`.
-- --watch now works on Windows.
+- `--watch` now works on Windows.

 ### 0.6.7
 - Fixed [coffee#1715](https://github.com/jashkenas/coffee-script/issues/1715) etc.